 Now my aim is to help a wider audience improve their lives, health and ability to cope with the stresses of modern living by applying these ancient techniques and knowledge.

 I love the logical basis of Ayurveda and the way health conditions are unravelled to reveal the root cause of an illness.
 After 6 years of full time training, including 6 months in hospitals in India, I gained my PG Dip and a Masters in Ayurveda from the University of Middlesex.
-I’ve now been full time practicing for 11 years.
+I’ve now been full time practicing since 2007.
 Since then I have undergone further advanced ayurvedic training in Amnanda, Moksha and Marma therapy.

 After years of practice I now love to write about the subject of Ayurveda too and regularly share columns in local and national magazines and other media.